 kubectl logs <msr-operator-pod-name>

-Postgres Operator up through 1.8.2 uses the PodDisruptionBudget policy/v1beta1 Kubernetes API, which is no longer served as of Kubernetes 1.25.
-As such, various features of MSR may not function properly if Postgres Operator 1.8.2 or earlier is installed alongside MSR on Kube v1.25 or later.
+The Postgres Operator version you install must be 1.10.0 or later, as all versions up through 1.8.2 use the PodDisruptionBudget policy/v1beta1 Kubernetes API, which is no longer served as of Kubernetes 1.25.
+This being the case, various MSR features may not function properly if a Postgres Operator prior to 1.10.0 is installed alongside MSR on Kubernetes 1.25 or later.